-As revealed by the long-standing literature on functional responses, intake rate is largely controlled by food availability (Li et al., 2011; Suzuki-Ohno et al., 2012).
-Several studies have revealed that assimilation efficiency can increase when the food is less abundant, as in systems of copepods and algae (Besiktepe and Dam, 2002; Gaudy, 1974; Kiørboe et al., 1985; Landry et al., 1984; Thor and Wendt, 2010).
-The same trend is observed in other zooplankton (Evjemo et al., 2000; Lukas and Wacker, 2014; Urabe, 1991; Urabe and Watanabe, 1991).
-However, this prediction does not always hold in these species of copepods (Barthel, 1983; Conover, 1966).
-These studies suggest that food abundance can control intake, which in turn controls assimilation efficiency (Pahlow and Prowe, 2010) but have also left open questions.
-First, most of these studies were done in the aquatic realm, but their conclusions may not hold for the terrestrial world.
-Second, most studies did not investigate nutrient-specific efficiencies, which are however relevant to ecological stoichiometry.
-Third, growth efficiency has received less attention, especially in the terrestrial realm, but is however relevant to trophic transfer (but see Brett et al. 1969; Elliott 1975; Reeve 1963; Urabe 1991; Urabe and Watanabe 1991 for references in aquatic ecology).

-In the terrestrial realm, the intake - assimilation efficiency relationship has encountered contrasted support, from being reported as negative in isopods, insects and mammals (Hubbell et al. 1965; Wellard and Hume 1981; Zheng et al. 1993, respectively), to positive or non-significant in insects and mammals (Clauss et al. 2014; Cymbaluk et al. 1989; Lawton 1970).
+In the terrestrial realm, the effect of the intake rate in assimilation efficiency is more versatile than in aquatic systems, being reported as negative in isopods, positive Hubbell et al. 1965; Wellard and Hume 1981; Zheng et al. 1993, or negative in insects and mammals respectively), (Clauss et al. 2014; Cymbaluk et al. 1989; Lawton 1970).
 The inconclusive nature of these investigations might be due to the limited range of food availability in the studies and the different ways it was reported (food concentration, intake rate, predator-prey ratio) impairing comparability, so that general conclusions are not easily drawn from this ensemble of studies in terrestrial ecosystems.

 Il faut une transition ici

 So far, data on assimilation efficiency of nutrients are still limited in the literature, which limits our capacity to understand its role in nutrient cycles.
 It is known from aquatic studies that phosphorus (He and Wang, 2007) and nitrogen (Kiørboe et al., 1985; Landry et al., 1984; Lombard et al., 2009) absorption efficiencies can decrease at higher food concentrations.
 A critical but unresolved question is whether assimilation efficiency of the different nutrients respond in the same manner or not to environmental conditions, in particular to food availability.
-A difference in assimilation efficiency among nutrients would result in a modification of the ratio of nutrients in the body of the consumers, in their excretion and in their faeces along food availabilty, potentially cascading on the speed of nutrient recycling through stoichiometric constraints on the decomposers.
+A difference in assimilation efficiency among nutrients would result in a modification of the ratio of nutrients in the body of the consumers, in their excretion and in their faeces along food availability, potentially cascading on the speed of nutrient recycling through stoichiometric constraints on the decomposers.
 This suggests The potential differences in assimilation efficiency among nutrients along environmental conditions is likely to result in non-linear effects of intake level on assimilation efficiency of individual nutrients.
 Indeed, a specific response of the different nutrients would result in a change of the ratio of the absorbed nutrients along the gradient.
 The process can be nonlinear as the absorption of nutrients are known to depend on the availability of other nutrients.
 As the chemical ratio of assimilated food is also known to modulate body growth of both plants and animals, this mechanism may also lead to nonlinear growth efficiency along environmental conditions such as food availability.
 This scenario is supported by several studies who found that intake reduction indeed altered body composition (Chen et al., 2005; Hirche and Kattner, 1993; Molnar et al., 2006) and waste (Vanni and McIntyre, 2016).